microsoft/FASTER/docs/_docs/20-fasterkv-basics.md

 The total in-memory footprint of FASTER is controlled by `IndexSize` and `MemorySize`.
 Read more about managing memory in FASTER in the [tuning](/FASTER/docs/fasterkv-tuning) guide.

+The older forms of the FasterKV constructor (without FasterKVSettings) has been deprecated.

+#### StoreFunctions

+IStoreFunctions is a FasterKV-level analog of the session-level IFunctions.
+It provides a home for IFunctions-like callbacks that do not require session-level type parameters such as Input and Output.

+Currently it includes `Dispose(ref Key, ref Value, DisposeReason)`, which is called when a record is disposed.
+It provides a way to release resources held by objects.

+FASTER provides a `DefaultStoreFunctions<Key, Value>`, which is currently implements false for `DisposeOnPageEviction` and a no-op for Dispose().

 ### Callback Functions

 #### IFunctions